TobsiDev/Raylib-Test/readme.md

 - [X] Pipe collision
   - [X] Bottom = death
 - [X] Play player death animation when touching the pipes
+- [ ] Make the player texture bigger with
 - [ ] Camera follow player (Or just move the pipes)

         ```c++